OpenCerts/opencerts-documentation/creating_certificates.md

 What you will be most concern with is the certificate data.
 All these data are stored in the `data` key on the OpenCerts file and conforms to the [OpenCerts schema](https://github.com/GovTechSG/open-certificate/blob/master/schema/1.3/schema.json).

-To facilitate the ease of writing/generating OpenCerts a [npm package](https://www.npmjs.com/package/@govtechsg/open-certificate) and a [CLI tool](https://github.com/GovTechSG/certificate-cli
-) is provided.

 For this section, we will focus on populating the certificate data that conforms to the schema.

 ## OpenCerts Schema